Skip to Content

 You can walk in only 50 meters (164 ft) and see the worms but for a better look wade through the water to the second part of the cave.
 Here, you can see thousands!
 You’ll need a torch to visit the caves and be aware that the second part of the cave is covered in 3-inch deep water.

-Tour recommendation: If you don’t want to drive yourself or don’t have a car then this Bay of Islands day tour from Auckland is a great choice.
-It includes your dolphin-watching cruise and a visit to the famous Hole in the Rock.
+If you don’t want to drive yourself or don’t have a car then this Bay of Islands day tour from Auckland is a great choice.
+It includes your dolphin-watching cruise, a visit to the famous Hole in the Rock, trekking, and exploring the quaint coastal town.
+Prices vary by group size, but this is a great option if you’re short on time and want to explore Northland!
+Check out the details, prices, and book the tour online here.

 11. Auckland Maori Tour